Optimal treatment assignment rules under capacity constraints: Simulation

 \end{enumerate} \item Compute the oracle welfare $W_{\mathcal{M}}^{*}(\theta_{nh})=\max_{\mu\in\mathcal{M}}W(\theta_{nh},\mu)$, and estimate $R(\mu_{n}^{Q}(Z^{n}),\theta_{nh})$ by

-for $Q=P,E$.
-Store $R(Q,h)$ for each $h$. \item Taking the average of $R(Q,h)$ over $h$ gives an estimate of $\int R(\mu_{n}^{Q},\theta_{nh})\mathrm{d}h$ for $Q=P,E$. \end{enumerate} We use \textsf{POT}, an open-source Python library developed by \citet{JMLR:v22:20-451}, to compute the plug-in rule and the ex-post Bayes rule.
+for $Q=P,B$.
+Store $R(Q,h)$ for each $h$. \item Taking the average of $R(Q,h)$ over $h$ gives an estimate of $\int R(\mu_{n}^{Q},\theta_{nh})\mathrm{d}h$ for $Q=P,B$. \end{enumerate} We use \textsf{POT}, an open-source Python library developed by \citet{JMLR:v22:20-451}, to compute the plug-in rule and the Bayesian rule.